 On the other hand — the hand holding the rock — I suspect that either the Japanese or Italian armorer probably lacked the knowledge and skill to create such effective — not to mention handsomely shaped — stone axes like the ones on display at the Nasher.
-To his credit, Brettell presents the counter-arguments to his own skepticism over what constitutes sculpture or art in general and what constitutes just an appealing stone arrowhead, like the ones he used to pick up in Wyoming as a lad.
+To his credit, Brettell presents the counter-arguments to his own skepticism over what constitutes sculpture and what constitutes just an appealing stone arrowhead, like the ones he used to pick up in Wyoming as a lad.
 He calls ‘First Sculpture’ a beautiful show, and he praises these particular rocks for their ‘haptic’ (tactile) power over their ‘optic’ (visual) power.

 But such a distinction is precisely a recent and rather arbitrary, even finicky one.
 It’s the modern prohibition that demands we don’t touch the art works in a museum.
 Providing surfaces to be touched is not their particular ‘function.’
 We stand back and appreciate them solely with our eyes, although the best visual art works often make us intuit their ‘feel’ with great power.
 It’s often what we mean when looking at a painting or a sculpture and call it ‘sensual’ — without ever having ‘felt’ it.

 Of course, if we all stroked the surface of, say, Gerald Murphy’s ‘exploded’ oil painting of a watch at the DMA, it soon wouldn’t have much oil paint left, let alone any decent surface worthy of ‘intuiting.’
 But as much as that ‘don’t touch’ restriction represents the noble, archival purpose of a museum – the need to preserve artworks for future appreciation – it reflects preciousness.
 Uniqueness.
 Protecting market value.
 Keep your grubby fingerprints off the good stuff, Jack.

 Is such preciousness, such uniqueness another quality of an object that stone-age people could appreciate?
 It seems so — they apparently carefully selected the stones, as Brettell points out.
 And having worked on one, the stone would represent ‘time value’ to its creator.